When Do You Need a Workers’ Compensation Attorney in Allentown?

 If your Allentown workplace injury results in permanent limitations or disability, the financial stakes increase dramatically.
 When doctors determine you’ve reached “maximum medical improvement” but still have permanent restrictions, you may qualify for partial or total disability benefits.

-These high-value claims face intense scrutiny from insurance companies, who may order independent medical examinations to dispute your disability status.
+These high-value claims face intense scrutiny from insurance companies, which may order independent medical examinations to dispute your disability status.
 Our attorneys work with medical experts to properly document your permanent limitations and maximize your permanent disability benefits.

 Complex Injuries Requiring Extensive Treatment